 Every year up to hundred elderly people come to the College from all over Winchester, to be entertained by various music and light entertainment groups.
 From September 2007 boys have been helping in various ways in Winchester Cathedral – in the refectory, playing music for its customers, helping to plan the various fairs that take place in the Cathedral Close and acting as stewards at events.
 Future work is planned with Solent Youth Action.
 Community Service also supports the charity DeBra, which provides support for children who suffer from a rare, debilitating and painful skin disease.
 Community Service now involves some 350 boys together with forty or so members of staff.

 Midhurst Rother College

 Winchester is joint sponsor, with United Learning Trust and the University of Chichester, of the Midhurst Rother College in West Sussex.
 MRC is a merger of three maintained schools in a rural area, the first of its kind in the country.
 The academy opened in January 2009.
 This state-private partnership is based on a continuing educational dialogue between the two schools and a sharing of resources, personnel and opportunity.
-The Governing Body of MRC is chaired by an Old Wykehamist, and has among its members a Fellow of Winchester, the Headmaster and the Registrar.
+The Governing Body of MRC has among its members a Fellow, the Headmaster and a Don of Winchester.

 Crown & Manor Club

 The College provides support for the Crown and Manor Club in Hackney.
 Winchester’s involvement started in 1927 as a result of Old Wykehamist interest which was supported financially by the Winchester College Mission.
 Today it is run by an Executive Committee which meets regularly and reports to the Crown Council.
 The College’s representatives are the Headmaster and his nominees, old boys of the club, and its management and friends.